tammynpm/tammynpm.github.io/content/_index.md

 title: "Welcome"
 ---

-I'm a CS student with a passion for low-level learning, programming, and software.
+Hi, my name is Tammy Nguyen.
+I'm a CS student at UMass Amherst, with a passion for low-level learning, programming, and software.
 My current interests lie in Network Security and HomeLabbing.

 I have a mini homelab setup with several self-hosted services running on it.